berlinonline/ckanext-berlinauth/README.md

 "Register-mode" is the implementation for the use case where we have CKAN as a separate "backend" system, only accessible to administrative staff who add and manage datasets.
 In this scenario, CKAN is called the "Datenregister".

-Only `auth.get` and `auth.create` functions have been implemented, as the standard CKAN authorization model in combination with the `ckan.auth` config options is fine for update, patch and delete.

 The general authorization model is as follows:

 - Anonymous users have no access to the website (https://datenregister.berlin.de), except for the `/about` and `/datenschutzerklaerung`.
 All requests are redirected to the login page.
-- Anonymous access to a subset of the CKAN API (most GET-able functions) and the DCAT API.
+- Anonymous has access to a subset of the CKAN API (most GET-able functions) and the DCAT API.
 - Logged-in users have restricted access to site and API.
   - no user list/show (except for self)
   - no vocabulary list/show
   - hide certain groups from `group_list`, `organization_list`
   - hide users except self from `group_show`, `organization_show`
   - ...
+- File upload has been disabled.

 ## Additional Configuration Options